-- Staff respected confidentiality at all times. - Staff understood the requirements of legislation and guidance when considering consent and decision making. - Staff supported patients to make decisions.
+- Staff always respected confidentiality. - Staff understood the requirements of legislation and guidance when considering consent and decision making. - Staff supported patients to make decisions.
 Where appropriate, they assessed and recorded a patient's mental capacity to make a decision. - The service monitored the process for seeking consent appropriately.